microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/dailyuserinsightmetricsroot-list-mfacompletions.md

 ---
 title: "List daily mfaCompletions"
-description: "Get a list of daily mfaCompletions on apps registered in your tenant configured for Microsoft Entra External ID for customers."
+description: "Get a list of daily MFA completions on apps registered in your tenant configured for Microsoft Entra External ID for customers."
 author: "srutto"
 ms.localizationpriority: medium
 ms.prod: "identity-and-access-reports"